Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4: Script to display the last 10 lines of /etc/passwd

 Task 5: Script to display the first 10 line of /etc/passwd

+Task 6: Script to display the third line of file iacta